You know, that's just, that's just really, I mean, that's just over the top.

 She didn't have an urgent date with her dolls.

-The problem was the letter Carlin discovered tucked inside her report card saying that she had a body mass index in the eightieth percentile.
+The problem was the letter Carlin discovered tucked inside her report card saying that she had a body mass index in the 80th percentile.

-The first grader didn't know what index or percentile meant, or that children scoring in the fifth through eighty-fifth percentiles are considered normal, while those scoring higher are at risk of being or already overweight.
+The first grader didn't know what index or percentile meant or that children scoring in the fifth through 85th percentiles are considered normal, while those scoring higher are at risk of being or already overweight.

 Yet she became convinced that her teachers were chastising her for overeating.

-Since the letter arrived, Georgiana Dunbar, her mother says my tea two-year-old eats more than she does.
+Since the letter arrived, Georgiana Dunbar, her mother, says my two-year-old eats more than she does.

 The practice of reporting students' body mass scores to parents originated a few years ago as just one tactic in a war on childhood obesity that would be fought with fresh, low-fat cafeteria offerings and expanded physical education.

-Now, inspired uh by impressive results and a few well-financed programs, states like Delaware, South Carolina, and Tennessee have jumped on the BMI bandwagon, turning the reports into a new right of childhood.
+Now, inspired by impressive results in a few well-financed programs, states like Delaware, South Carolina, and Tennessee have jumped on the BMI bandwagon, turning the reports into a new right of childhood.

 Holly, 17, said, I don't care how big I am.